compas-rrc/compas_rrc_start/README.md

 # Welcome to COMPAS RRC

- > Online control for ABB robots over a simple-to-use Python interface.
+ > The COMPAS extension for online control of ABB robots over a simple-to-use Python interface.

+## Note:

+This repository is intended as an introduction to COMPAS_RRC.
+It provides interested users with the opportunity to explore the basics of COMPAS_RRC and is also used in the Basic Workshop to ensure that all participants have the same setup.

+The focus is on virtual systems.
+If you would like to control a real ABB robot using COMPAS_RRC, please refer to the advanced repository COMPAS_RRC_ABB.
+This repository is currently private but will be made public soon.

+For any questions or further information, please refer to the contact details at the end of this document.

 ## Requirements

-* Windows 10 Pro 64-bit
+* Windows 10 Pro 64-bit or higher
 * CPU 2 GHz
 * Memory 8 GB
 * Disk 10 GB SSD